#10 Starting a business in Newcastle

-One of the UK’s major tech hubs with the opening of an £11.2m science and development quarter in the city centre, could Newcastle nurture your business?
+Making it into our top 10, Newcastle is one of the UK’s major tech hubs and boasts an £11.2m science quarter.
+Could the city nurture your business?

 |Talent||Support||Funding||Quality of life||Case study|